Calculating the Gross Square Footage of Living Area: Simple, Right?!

-Again, Fannie Mae differs and again because they are considered with the accuracy of an analysis not necessarily the particulars of a property.
-That is not to say if the appraiser is aware of an inconsistency or unique property, they are not to take it into consideration.
+Again, Fannie Mae differs because they are considered with the accuracy of an analysis not necessarily the particulars of a property.
+That is not to say, if the appraiser is aware of an inconsistency or unique property, they are not to take it into consideration.

-For example: Two capes 24 feet wide with a full dormer on one side.
+For example: Two Cape Cod style homes - 24 feet wide with a full dormer on one side.
 The width on the second floor may be 20 feet.
 Four feet has been taken away from the width of the second floor to accommodate or meet the requirements that GLA is defined as a minimum of 5 feet.

 Yet we know that some homes may have been finished off to accommodate 6 feet of living area, creating additional eve storage but reducing living area.
 In this particular situation, GLA would be different based on ANSI standards which would eliminate that area, and Fannie Mae, which is based on the exterior measurements, would include this area.

 Again, how would an appraiser know if a comparable only had 18 feet wide living area on the second floor if they had not inspected the interior of the comparable sale?
 The emphasis is on consistency for the purpose of estimating value then on ANSI standards that appears to be primarily concerned with walking space.